ColumbusStateWorkforceInnovation/DevOps-Helm/create-chart/README.md

 - [ ] Using the [helm create](https://helm.sh/docs/helm/helm_create/) command, create a chart named `hello-react`.

-- [ ] Copy the command you used and the output generated and paste it below:
+- [ ] Copy the command you used, and the output generated and paste it below:

 ```
 paste the command and output here